Helveg/jekyll-gfm-admonitions/README.md

   - jekyll-gfm-admonitions
 ```

-Then, during build/serve, you should see a log similar to:
+Then, during `build`/`serve`, you should see logs similar to:

 ```
-GFMA: Converted adminitions in 1 file(s).
+GFMA: Converted adminitions in 36 file(s).
+GFMA: Injecting admonition CSS in 36 page(s).
 ```

+More details are available by passing the `--verbose` flag to your `jekyll` command.

 ## When using GitHub Pages